refinedev/refine/documentation/docs/api-reference/core/hooks/data/useDelete/index.md

 ---
 title: useDelete
 siderbar_label: useDelete
+source: packages/core/src/hooks/data/useDelete.ts
 ---

-`useDelete` is a extended version of `react-query`'s [`useMutation`](https://tanstack.com/query/v4/docs/react/reference/useMutation).
-It support all the features of `useMutation` and adds some extra features.
+`useDelete` is an extended version of TanStack Query's [`useMutation`](https://tanstack.com/query/v4/docs/react/reference/useMutation).
+It supports all the features of `useMutation` and adds some extra features.

 -   It uses the `deleteOne` method as the **mutation function** from the [`dataProvider`](/docs/api-reference/core/providers/data-provider/) which is passed to `<Refine>`.